Exact spin-orbital separation in a solvable model in one dimension: Model

-{\em Model.} We present the following spin-orbital Hamiltonian in one dimension.
-We were led to this special model through an unexpected route starting with the infinite $U$ Hubbard model~\cite{BK.09, BK.08}.
+We present the following spin-orbital model in 1d.
+We were led to this special model unexpectedly while working on the infinite $U$ Hubbard model.~\cite{BK.09, BK.08}

 Here, $J_z$ and $J_\perp$ are the nearest-neighbor interaction parameters.
 While $J_z$ measures the strength of Ising interaction between orbitals, $J_\perp$ couples the spin-exchange, $\Xhat^{ }_{l,l+1} = (1+\vec{\sigma}^{ }_l\cdot\vec{\sigma}^{ }_{l+1})/2$, with the orbital quantum fluctuations (the XY part of the orbital-exchange).
-It corresponds to the $\Hhat_{KK}$ for $J_1=\Delta^\prime=0$, $J_2=J_3=J_\perp/4$ and $\Delta=4J_z/J_\perp$.
-Evidently, the $\Hhat$ is SU(2)$\times$U(1) symmetric, and conserves $\sum_l\tau^z_l$ as well as the total spin, $\frac{1}{2}\sum_l\vec{\sigma}^{ }_l$.
-Below we will show that the $\Hhat$ of Eq.~(\ref{eq:H}) is exactly solvable through a transformation which completely decouples spins from orbitals, such that the decoupled problems (of spins and orbitals) are separately solvable.
-Recently, there has been some experimental interest in the spin-orbital separation in quasi 1d systems~\cite{nature.Sr2CuO3}.
-The model $\Hhat$ presents a realistic and rigorous theoretical example of the same.
+This model corresponds to the $\Hhat_{so}$ for $J_1=\Delta^\prime=0$, $J_2=J_3=J_\perp/4$ and $\Delta=4J_z/J_\perp$.
+Evidently, the $\Hhat$ is SU(2)$\times$U(1) symmetric, and conserves $\sum_l\tau^z_l$ as well as the total spin, $\sum_l\vec{\sigma}^{ }_l$.
+Below we show that the $\Hhat$ of Eq.~(\ref{eq:H}) is exactly soluble through a unitary transformation which completely decouples the spins from the orbitals, and the decoupled problems of spins and orbitals are separately solvable.
+Recently, there has been some experimental interest in the spin-orbital separation in quasi 1d systems.~\cite{nature.Sr2CuO3} The model $\Hhat$ presents a realistic and rigorous theoretical example of the same.